shahzaneer/Low-Level-System-Design/Design Patterns/Basic Object Oriented Principles/YAGNI/yagni.md

 - This principle it’s similar to the KISS principle, once that both of them `aim for a simpler solution`.
 - The difference between them it’s that YAGNI focus on removing `unnecessary functionality and logic`, and KISS focus on the `complexity`.

+- Jo cheez chahiay srff wohi karo over engineering na kro, new feature tb bnao jb zarurat ho bila wajeh cheez nhi banao

+### Beware YAGNI is not a justification for neglecting the health of your code base.